-Council has held workshops to refine the outcomes to better reflect what is important to Stratford.
+Council has held workshops to refine the community outcomes to better reflect what is important to Stratford.
 These are then used to provide direction and inform Council on service delivery and use of resources.
 These community outcomes are:

-Community Out come What council will do Vibrant community We celebrate and embrace our community's cultures and traditions We tell our unique story We develop strong relationships with iwi, hapu and marae Sustainable environment 华华 Our natural resources can be enjoyed now and by future generations We are committed to working towards zero waste We have well planned and resilient infrastructure that meets the current and future needs of the district We aim to understand and support Te Ao Māori values and principles Connected communities THE SEAL OF THE SE Our neighbourhoods are safe and supported We enable positive healthy lifestyles, through access to health, social and recreation services We have a strong sense of belonging We value opportunities to be involved and work together as a community Enabling economy Consult of the consul We are a welcoming and business friendly district We encourage a strong and diverse local economy We promote opportunities to visit, live and invest in the district We support economic opportunities for Māori
+COMMUNITY OUTCOME WHAT COUNCIL WILL DO Vibrant community (Insert Icon) We celebrate and embrace our community's cultures and traditions We tell our unique story We develop strong relationships with iwi, hapu and marae Sustainable environment (Insert Icon) Our natural resources can be enjoyed now and by future generations.
+We are committed to working towards zero waste We have well planned and resilient infrastructure that meets the current and future needs of the district We aim to understand and support Te Ao Māori values and principles Connected communities (Insert Icon) Our neighbourhoods are safe and supported We enable positive healthy lifestyles, through access to health, social and recreation services We have a strong sense of belonging We value opportunities to be involved and work together as a community Enabling economy (Insert Icon) We are a welcoming and business friendly District We encourage a strong and diverse local economy We promote opportunities to visit, live and invest in the district We support economic opportunities for Māori